esalogic/tenant/README.md

 # Tenant

 Our goal is to implement multi-tenancy using **EJB + Shiro + JPA + PostgreSQL**.
-Our first intention was to implement multi-tenancy in a tenant-schema pattern.
+Our first intention was to implement multi-tenancy in a tenant-schema pattern with a single DB.
 We were not able to successfully introduce this pattern because openJPA doesn't easily permit to dynamically create schemas.
 We decided to manage one tenant per DB.
 According to [TomEE](http://tomee.apache.org/examples/dynamic-datasource-routing/README.html) documentation: